-The club's regulator is the Prudential Regulation Authority (PRA) and the club is subject to insurance solvency regulations which specify the minimum amount and type of capital that must be held.
+The club's regulator is the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA) and the club is subject to insurance solvency regulations which specify the minimum amount and type of capital that must be held.
 The club manages capital in accordance with these rules and has embedded in its ALM framework the necessary tests to ensure continuous and full compliance with such regulations.
-Throughout the period the club complied with the PRA's capital requirements and the requirements in the other countries in which it operates.
+Throughout the year the club complied with the PRA's capital requirements and the requirements in the other countries in which it operates.